Skip to main content

 How it works

-On every frame, the scene component writes the current VP matrix to a shared ref.
+WebGL path (fallback): On every frame, the scene component writes the current VP matrix to a shared ref.
 On pointerdown, PointBuffer.pickNearest() projects all buffered points into screen space in O(N) and returns the best match within pickRadius.
-It runs on the CPU in both WebGPU and WebGL modes.

-For large buffers (500k+ points), picking can take a few milliseconds.
-If that's a concern, consider reducing pickRadius to narrow the candidate set, or debouncing the pointerdown handler.
+For large buffers on the WebGL path (500k+ points), picking can take a few milliseconds.
+If that's a concern, reduce pickRadius to narrow the candidate set, or debounce the pointerdown handler.
+The WebGPU path has no such overhead.

 Null result